Assutech-Hackatons/SheCoders/README.md

 2. Functionality: The app should allow users to bid on items, with the highest bidder winning the item.

-3. Compatibility: The app should be compatible with either an iOS or Android platforms.
+3. Compatibility: The app should be optimized either web or mobile devices(OS or Android platforms).

 4. Innovation: The app should have some unique features that set it apart from other bidding apps, such as a feature to suggest items for bidding or a feature to set up bidding groups.